-A: Through the complex process called “photosynthesis,” a term that means, literally, “gathering of light.”
+A: Through photosynthesis, a term that means “gathering of light.”

 How It Works

-In photosynthesis, a plant’s green leaves, fueled by sunlight a form of solar energy use water and carbon dioxide as raw materials to manufacture food (called “carbohydrates”) and oxygen.
-You can, in fact, think of the leaf of a plant such as a tree or a shrub as a miniature factory, which, like the real thing, uses fuel, raw materials and a manufacturing process to fabricate products.
+In photosynthesis, a plant’s green leaves, fueled by sunlight, use water and carbon dioxide as raw materials to manufacture food (called carbohydrates) and oxygen.
+The leaf of a plant such as a tree or a shrub is a miniature factory, using fuel and raw materials to create food.

-A leaf captures and employs solar energy by utilizing a green photoreceptive pigment (a light-receiving chemical) called “chlorophyll,” which is embedded in light-gathering cells called “chloroplasts”in effect, microscopic solar collectors.
+A leaf captures solar energy by using a green photoreceptive pigment (a light-receiving chemical) called chlorophyll, which is embedded in light-gathering cells called chloroplasts, microscopic solar collectors.

 The leaf takes water from moisture that has been absorbed from the soil by the plant’s roots and delivered by vein-like structures.
-It takes carbon dioxide from the atmosphere, “inhaling” the gas through “stomata,” which are tiny specialized structures that compare with pores in your skin.
+It takes carbon dioxide from the atmosphere, inhaling the gas through stomata, which are tiny specialized structures that compare with pores in skin.

-The leaf uses its solar energy to trigger and fuel its manufacturing process, a two-stage, highly complex chemical reaction that converts the water and carbon dioxide into carbohydrates and oxygen.
+The leaf uses solar energy to trigger and fuel its manufacturing process, a two-stage, complex chemical reaction that converts water and carbon dioxide into carbohydrates and oxygen.

-When it has completed the manufacture, the leaf ships the carbohydrates through vein-like structures for delivery to its parent plant, which uses some of the food immediately in producing new leaves, stems, roots, flowers and fruits.
-The leaf’s parent also saves some of the food, in the form of “potential energy,” which it will use as necessary to survive the stresses of a desert drought or a hard winter and to answer the awakening call of spring.
-The plant, as a “producer,” may also furnish carbohydrates to plant-eating animals, “consumers.”
-Plants serve as the first link and the foundation for food chains.
+When it's done, the leaf sends the carbohydrates through vein-like structures for delivery to its parent plant, which uses some of the food immediately to make new leaves, stems, roots, flowers and fruits.
+The plant also saves some of the food, in the form of potential energy, which it will use as needed to survive a desert drought or hard winter, or to grow in spring.
+The plant, as a producer, may also provide carbohydrates to animals, consumers, when they eat its leaves or fruits.
+Plants are the first link and the foundation for food chains.

-Meanwhile, the leaf expels the oxygen a byproduct of photosynthesis through the stomata into the atmosphere.
-It becomes a part of the air that animals breathe.
+Meanwhile, the leaf expels oxygen a byproduct of photosynthesis through the stomata back out into the atmosphere.
+It becomes part of the air that animals breathe.

-In an evaporative process called “transpiration,” the leaf also discharges water vapor through its stomata, a process that can be wasteful, possibly to the plant’s determent in the desert.
-Some plants, for instance, a large cottonwood tree along a drainage, may lose as much as 100 gallons of its water supply per hour to transpiration on a hot day in the desert, according to M. J. Farabee’s Internet article “Photosynthesis.”
+In a process called transpiration, the leaf also releases water vapor through its stomata.
+This process can be wasteful, and even to the plant’s detriment in the desert.
+Some plants, for instance, a large cottonwood tree, may lose as much as 100 gallons of its water supply per hour to transpiration on a hot day in the desert.
+(See M. J. Farabee’s Internet article “Photosynthesis.”)

-When it has adequate moisture, our leaf proceeds with the process of photosynthesis throughout the daylight hours.
+When it has enough moisture, the leaf proceeds with the process of photosynthesis throughout the daylight hours.
 With the fall of darkness, it shuts down its solar collectors.
 It closes its stomata.
 It winds down the manufacturing process.
 It rests during the night.

-In the desert, where moisture can be so scarce, some plants have adapted a water-saving modification to the process of photosynthesis.
+In the desert, where water is so scarce, some plants have adapted a water-saving modification to the process of photosynthesis.

-These plants include, primarily, the succulents, for instance, agaves such as the Century Plant, which grows widely across our Southwestern deserts, or the yuccas such as the Joshua Tree, which grows in the Mojave Desert.
-The succulents are distinguished by waxy green leaves or stems that have tissues designed for storing water.
+Most of these plants are succulents, agaves such as the century plant, which grows widely across the Southwestern deserts, or yuccas such as the Joshua tree, which grows in the Mojave Desert.
+Succulents are distinguished by waxy green leaves or stems with tissues designed for storing water.

-Another type of succulent, the cacti, including for instance, various prickly pear, cholla and barrell species, which also grow widely across our deserts, has developed another water-saving approach to the process of photosynthesis.
-It is not their leaves but, rather, their green stems, that come equipped with stomata, which open at night and close in the day.
-They then follow the same course in photosynthesis and respiration as the agaves and yuccas.
-The cacti leaves are modified to serve as spines, which shield the plants from the desert sun and protect them from foraging animals.
+Cacti, such as prickly pear, cholla and barrell species, have developed another water-saving approach to the process of photosynthesis.
+It's not their leaves but their green stems that are equipped with stomata that open at night and close in the day.
+Otherwise they follow the same sequence of photosynthesis and respiration as the agaves and yuccas.
+Cacti leaves also serve as spines, which shield the plants from the desert sun and protect them from foraging animals.
 The leaves, or spines, have no stomata.

-While the succulents have developed a means to conserve their water, they carry out photosynthesis with less efficiency than other plants because they must store and release their carbon dioxide, an extra and energy-costly step in the process.
-That means that the succulents may grow more slowly than other plants.
+While succulents have developed a way to conserve water, they are less efificent than other plants because they store and release carbon dioxide, an extra and energy-costly step.
+That means that succulents grow more slowly than other plants.

-During periods of intense drought, the succulents may keep their stomata closed day and night to limit water loss, shutting down the process of photosynthesis.
-During such times, scientists say the succulent is “idling.”
-When moisture does become available, the succulents can open their stomata quickly, resuming the photosynthesis once again.
+During periods of intense drought, succulents may keep their stomata closed day and night to limit water loss, shutting down photosynthesis.
+At these times, scientists say the succulent is idling.
+When moisture does become available, succulents can open their stomata quickly, resuming photosynthesis again.

 From Green to Gold

-The plants of our Southwestern deserts, with their mild climates, fail to dress for autumn.
-You will find little color in the foliage of the region’s rocky and sandy basins.
-In fact, many desert plants, for example the Creosote Bush or the cacti, that live for more than one season simply retain their chlorophyll and therefore the green color in their leaves or stems through the fall and winter, although they do throttle back on the process of photosynthesis during the shorter and cooler days.
-Other plants may simply shed their leaves for the seasons, waiting for spring and new leaves before they resume the business of photosynthesis.
+The plants of Southwestern deserts don't change color in autumn.
+There is little color in the foliage of the region’s rocky and sandy basins.
+Many desert plants, such as creosote bush or cacti, that live for more than one season simply retain their chlorophyll and therefore the green color in their leaves or stems through the fall and winter, although they do throttle back on the process of photosynthesis during the shorter and cooler days.
+Other plants may simply shed their leaves for the cooler seasons, waiting for spring and new leaves before they resume the business of photosynthesis.
 Plants that live for only a season wither and die after a burst of photosynthesis, leaving behind an abundant seed bank but little color.

-However, if you travel up into the mountain ranges overlooking our deserts during the fall, you will discover that aspen, maple and oak trees turn into a kaleidoscope of colors.
-This happens because the mountain plants, sensitive to the shortening of the days and the coming of winter snows, shut down the process of photosynthesis for the season.
+Travel into the mountain ranges overlooking the deserts during the fall though, will reveal aspen, maple and oak trees turning into a kaleidoscope of colors.
+The mountain plants, sensitive to the shortening of the days and the coming of winter snows, shut down the process of photosynthesis for the season.
 The green chlorophyll breaks down.
 Its color fades.
 Other leaf pigments, yellow and orange, emerge.
-Simultaneously, other chemical changes within the fall foliage yield still more colors, giving us the full splendor of autumn.
+Simultaneously, other chemical changes within the fall foliage yield still more colors, displaying the full splendor of autumn.